mikemccracken/hs/README.md

 # hs
 Bash utilities for munging history into reusable scripts

 Type a few commands and decide that you want to reuse them?
-Hit up `hs` to save it as a snip in a git repo at `~/.hs/` that you can keep synced up with other machines.
+Run `hs <name of your snip> 5` to save the last 5 lines from history as a snip in a git repo at `~/.hs/` that you can keep synced up with other machines.

+Run it again with `hr <name of your snip> --any args you want`.
+It is run in the current shell, not a subshell.

 ## get it